boycehbz/CrowdRec/README.md

 ### Step 3.
 Run the code
 ```
-docker container run --gpus all --rm -it -v <YOUR/PATH>/images:/workspace/data/GigaCrowd/images boycehbz/gigacrowd:latest
+docker container run --gpus all --rm \
+-it -v <YOUR/PATH>/images:/workspace/data/GigaCrowd/images \
+boycehbz/gigacrowd:latest
 ```
+Then you can execute the reconstruction.
 ```
 python main.py
 ```
-You can also visualize the reconstructed meshes and overlay images by setting:
+You can also visualize the reconstructed meshes and rendered images by setting:
 ```
 python main.py --save_mesh true --save_img true
 ```